 Diamonds have long been considered one of the most beautiful and treasured minerals in the world.
 But what gives them their sentimental value is intertwined with their distinctive physical and scientific properties.

 The etymology of the word “diamond” reflects these unique characteristics.
-It comes from the Greek “Adamas”, meaning ‘indestructible’.
-Not only are diamonds used for their aesthetic value, but they also used in industry, particularly for drilling and cutting.
+It comes from the Greek “Adamas,” meaning ‘indestructible.’
+Not only are diamonds used for their aesthetic value, but they are also used in industry, particularly for drilling and cutting.
 In fact, industrial diamonds actually make up 80% of world’s diamonds.
-This is because of their molecular structure; within diamonds, carbon atoms are organised in a dense and unique three-dimensional framework.
+This is because of their molecular structure; within diamonds, carbon atoms are organized in a dense and unique three-dimensional framework.

-The inimitable glow of a diamond is also an outcome of one of its key properties; diamonds have a very high refractive index.
+The inimitable glow of a diamond is also an outcome of one of its key properties: diamonds have a very high refractive index.
 In simple terms, this means that light travels around 2.4 times faster than through air.
 This creates the impression that light is captured within the diamond.
 It’s this inherent property that diamond cutters seek to enhance through different cuts.

 Today, diamonds are mined in about 25 countries, on every continent except Europe and Antarctica.
-For 1,000 years - starting around the 4th century BC, India was the only source of diamonds.
+For 1,000 years, starting around the 4th century BC, India was the only source of diamonds.
 However, the major discoveries of mines in South Africa around the 1870s marked a dramatic increase in diamond supply.
 Since then, major producers now include several African countries, Siberian Russia, Brazil and Australia.

-The origin of the diamond is not only a key determinant of the quality and glow of the diamond, but is crucial to guaranteeing the the sustainability of the sourced stones.
+The origin of the diamond is not only a key determinant of the quality and glow of the diamond, but is also crucial to guaranteeing the the sustainability of the sourced stones.

-Rough diamonds being inspected in the 64Facets factory in Surat, India
+Rough diamonds being inspected in the 64Facets factory in Surat, India: